-At Amanemu, the holistic approach of the Aman Spa aims to promote wellbeing through the integration of treatments, relaxation, movement and nutrition.
-Heavily influenced by the abundance of natural hot springs and therapeutic powers of water, the 2000 square metre spa encompasses a large central onsen for communal bathing, plus two private spa pavilions each with their own indoor and outdoor onsen.
-There is also a state-of-the-art fitness centre, Watsu suites and an expansive glass-walled yoga studio with an outdoor deck overlooking a peaceful garden with a Tabunoki tree at its centre.
+At Amanemu, the holistic approach of the Aman Spa aims to promote wellbeing through the integration of treatments, relaxation, movement, and nutrition.
+Heavily influenced by the abundance of natural hot springs and therapeutic powers of water, the 2000 square meter spa encompasses a large central onsen for communal bathing, plus two private spa pavilions each with their own indoor and outdoor onsen.
+There is also a state-of-the-art fitness center, Watsu suites, and an expansive glass-walled yoga studio with an outdoor deck overlooking a peaceful garden with a Tabunoki tree at its center.

 Japan’s most sacred Shinto Shrine, Ise Grand Shrine, also known simply as Jing?, is located just one hour from Amanemu.
 Covering approximately 5,500 hectares, Jing? is a collection of 125 Shinto shrines which include the two main shrines of Geku, an outdoor sanctuary shrouded in greenery, and Naiku, an inner shrine surrounded by Japanese cypress trees and located adjacent to the Uzi Bridge which stretches across the Isuzu River.

-The Kumano Kodo, a series of five ancient pilgrimage routes which converge at the heart of the remote Kii Mountains in the southernmost region of Honshu, were recently named UNESCO World Heritage routes.
-They were hiked by Kyoto’s ancient emperors who travelled the same paths to purify themselves and pray to deities known as kami, said to be dwelling in the rocks and trees.
+The Kumano Kodo, a series of five ancient pilgrimage routes which converge at the heart of the remote Kii Mountains in the southernmost region of Honshu, was recently named UNESCO World Heritage routes.
+They were hiked by Kyoto’s ancient emperors who traveled the same paths to purify themselves and pray to deities known as kami, said to be dwelling in the rocks and trees.